-This course is designed to prepare students with the knowledge, skills and competence to conduct fitness assessments and design exercise programs for various populations.
-Students will gain practical experience related to healthy fitness management programs and will learn safety techniques and basic sports nutrition.
-This course will prepare the students to take the National Council on Strength and Fitness (NCSF) personal trainer exam.
+Designed to prepare students with the knowledge, skills and competence to conduct fitness assessments and design exercise programs for various populations.
+Students gain practical experience related to healthy fitness management programs and learn safety techniques and basic sports nutrition.
+Prepares students to take the National Council on Strength and Fitness personal trainer exam.

-PHIL 191, 291, 391, 491 Independent Study
+PHIL 191, 291, 391, 491 Independent Study 2 or 4-WSP

-PHIL 202 Metaphysics, Morality and Mind
+PHIL 202 Metaphysics, Morality and Mind 4-F&S

-Critical analysis of the contours of a world and life view coupled with more detailed critical analysis of perennial and foundational issues in epistemology (the nature of truth and knowledge), metaphysics (the nature of reality: persons, the world and God) and ethics (the nature of goodness and the process of ethical decision making, with close attention to character-virtue and vice-and the foundations of morality).
+Critical analysis of the contours of a world- and life view coupled with more detailed critical analysis of perennial and foundational issues in epistemology (the nature of truth and knowledge), metaphysics (the nature of reality: persons, the world and God) and ethics (the nature of goodness and the process of ethical decision-making with close attention to character-virtue and vice-and the foundations of morality).
 Satisfies Culture: Philosophy.
 Liberal Arts.

-PHIL 222 Logic and Critical Thinking
+PHIL 222 Logic and Critical Thinking 4-WSP